DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-01-20-updating-the-visa-sponsorship-guidance.md

 ## Types of visa available to candidates

-Depending on their circumstances and the course they’re applying for, candidates may be eligible for:
+Depending on their circumstances and the course they’re applying for, candidates may be eligible for a:

 - Skilled Worker visa
 - Student visa